Let's be honest: most of us only use our microwave to reheat leftovers and occasionally melt some butter for cooking.

 A good microwave should be able to safely and effectively defrost a 1.5 kg chicken in 30 minutes.

-If you've forgotten to get the bird out of the freezer to defrost ahead of the roast, never fear – your microwave is up to the job.
+If you've forgotten to get the bird, the beef or the lamb out of the freezer ahead of a roast, never fear – your microwave is up to the job.

 In fact, when we test microwaves in our kitchen labs for our expert microwave review, we assess how well each model performs at this common kitchen task.

-Our kitchen experts check that each microwave defrosts the chicken thoroughly and safely (i.e. without starting to cook the bird).
+Our kitchen experts check that each microwave defrosts a whole chicken thoroughly and safely (i.e. without starting to cook the bird).
 That's the day there are a lot of defrosted chooks up for grabs in the CHOICE office.

 "Most microwaves can easily defrost a 1.5kg chicken safely in 30 minutes," says Fiona.

-The timing will depends on the weight of the chicken and the power level that's pre-programmed for defrosting.
+The timing will depend on the weight of the chicken or cut of meat and the power level that's pre-programmed for defrosting.
+Check your microwave's manual to find the right settings for your roast.

 CHOICE tip: While foil is generally a no-no in microwaves, a little bit is okay when defrosting a chicken to protect the wings and legs from cooking.
 Just make sure there's less foil than food, and that it doesn't touch the walls.

-For those of us who grew up in the '80s when microwaves first became widely used in Aussie households (and we weren't exactly familiar with how to use them correctly), you may associate microwaved vegetables with limp, grey and watery broccoli.
+For those of us who grew up in the '80s when microwaves first became widely used in Aussie households, you may associate microwaved vegetables with limp, grey and watery broccoli.
 That doesn't have to be the case, says Fiona.

-You can't have a roast chook without roast potatoes.
+You can't have a roast without roast potatoes.

 One of the (many) secrets to the perfect roast potato – all crisp and golden on the outside and light and fluffy on the inside – is parboiling your potatoes before you roast them.